digitalbutter/node-backplane/README.markdown

-This library implements a [backplane](https://sites.google.com/site/backplanespec/) server and client.
+This library implements a [backplane](https://sites.google.com/site/backplanespec/) server and client on [NodeJS](http://nodejs.org/).

 ## Installation